massimofedrigo/randomized-svd/README.md

 It is designed to handle massive matrices efficiently by decomposing them into a smaller, random subspace before computing the SVD.
 This approach is significantly faster than deterministic methods (like LAPACK's `dgesdd`) while maintaining high numerical accuracy for low-rank approximations.

-> **Original Research:** This library is the engineering implementation of the thesis *"Un algoritmo per il calcolo randomizzato della SVD"* (M. Fedrigo).
+> **Original Research:** This library is the engineering implementation of the thesis *"A Randomized Algorithm for SVD Calculation"* (M. Fedrigo).
 You can read the full theoretical background in the [docs/thesis.pdf](./docs/thesis.pdf).

 ---